magomimmo/modern-cljs/doc/tutorial-06.md

 * add a `script` tag calling the correponding `init` function in both `login.html` and `shopping.html` files;
 * you're done.

+> NOTE 2: if you do not `^:export` a CLJS function, it will be subject
+> to Google Closure Compiler `:optimizations` strategies.
+When set to
+> `:simple` optimizations, the CLS compiler will minified the emitted
+> JS file and any local variable or function name will be shorten and
+> won't be available from external JS code.
+If a variable or function
+> name is annotated with `:export` metadata, its name is going to be
+> preserved and can be called by standard JS code.
+In our example the
+> two functions will be available as: `modern_cljs.login.init()` and
+> `modern_cljs.shopping.init()`.

 Here is the interested fragment of `login.cljs`